mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 ## Accessing a Zerops Shared Storage

 When a Zerops Nginx Service is created, you can mount a Zerops [Shared Storage Service](/documentation/services/storage/shared.html#storage-mounting) to it.
-If you don't have any as of yet, create a new one first.
+If you don't have any as of yet, start by creating a new one.

 Static Nginx server accesses the mounted shared storage under **`www-data`** user account.